bcgov/eagle-dev-guides/WindowsReadme.md

 - Couldn't use asdf to install java openjdk 11 so just apt-install
 - Needed unzip to install gradle using asdf so make sure to install that
+- If asdf did not install correctly follow manual process at:  [asdf](https://asdf-vm.com/#/core-manage-asdf-vm)

 ### If not using wsl